James Leavitt House: Ownership succession

 The Leavitt House, built at what was once the most prosperous location in Waterboro Center, is a large home with seven bedrooms on its second floor.
 After the death of merchant James Leavitt in about 1880, the home became a second residence for the family.
 James Leavitt's son Benjamin embarked on a career as a prosperous merchant in Saco, Maine, and used his father's home as a summer residence.
 After Benjamin Leavitt's death, his daughter Louella Frey inherited the home; subsequently it passed to her two daughters, including writer Helen Taylor who set her book A Time to Recall in the family home.
 Mrs. Taylor's three sons sold the building to the town of Waterboro in 1989.

-The house was in exceptionally good condition, noted local historian Jim Carli: "It is truly an unspoiled dwelling owing to the fact that it was lived in year-round for only thirty years."
-Because of its part-time occupancy by the Leavitt family and their heirs, the house survives in very nearly the original fashion in which it was built, with few alterations.

 Merchant James Leavitt, born in Alfred, Maine, in 1797, and married to Lovey Stevens of York, Maine, died 7 September 1876, at Waterboro Center.
 His wife died in 1825.
 They are both buried at Waterboro Center, not far from the home they had built.

 The house is now a local historical museum.